 This session focuses on NCCI’s Proof of Coverage (POC) service for Policy data.
 Topics covered include specific error conditions and guidance on how to use NCCI’s extensive resources to identify, correct, and prevent outstanding POC edits.

-This session provides an in-depth discussion on NCCI’s Proof of Coverage (POC) process.
-Topics covered include adding, changing, and ending coverage, and correcting previously reported Policy data.
+This session provides an overview of NCCI’s Proof of Coverage (POC) process.
+Topics include adding, changing, and ending coverage and correcting previously reported Policy data.

 Review information on the structure, rules, resources, expectations, and due dates for the Indemnity Data Call.

 Get a detailed explanation of the Quarterly Record highlighting the data elements, file submission requirements, and how to change or update the records.

 Get a detailed explanation of the Transactional Record including the data elements, file submission requirements, and how to change or update the records.

 This session will help you understand the importance of reviewing your in-house codes to ensure that you are properly mapping to the corresponding NCCI codes for the Indemnity Data Call.

 This session covers the certification process, which is necessary to submit Indemnity data files to NCCI.
 Certification allows you to submit test files to ensure that Indemnity data files can be received and processed correctly in our system.

 This session will help you understand the editing process for the Indemnity Data Call.